ciphergoth/sansreplace/,random-choose.md

      O x x O O x O
     0 1 5 7 2 3 6 4

-It helps me to imagine that instead of white balls we have solid white marble blocks, and instead of red balls we have thin red cards.
-Initially there's just one place to drop a card between two marble blocks, but once we drop a card in there, there are now two places to drop a second card, and so on.
+It helps me to imagine that instead of red balls we have thin red cards.
+Initially there's just one place to drop a card between two white balls, but once we drop a card in there, there are now two places to drop a second card, and so on.

-Once we've dropped in all the cards, we pour water on them, and they swell into balls, pushing along the marble blocks and balls to their right to make space for themselves.
-So each red ball moves along by as many slots as it has red balls to its left; that's what the sort and the last line does.
+Once we've dropped in all the cards, we pour water on them, and they swell into balls, pushing along everything to their right to make space for themselves.
+So each red ball moves along by as many slots as it has red balls to its left;
+that's what the sort and the last line does.

+In other words, `d[n]` represents how many white balls precede the n'th red ball, so after sorting the position of that red ball is `n + d[n]`: all white preceding balls, plus all red preceding balls.